varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 The following hash algorithms are available:

-critbit
+-h critbit

-   A self-scaling tree structure.
-The default hash algorithm in
-    Varnish Cache 2.1 and onwards.
+  self-scaling tree structure.
+The default hash algorithm in Varnish Cache 2.1 and onwards.
 In comparison to a more traditional B tree the critbit tree is almost completely lockless.
 Do not change this unless you are certain what you're doing.

-simple_list
+-h simple_list

   A simple doubly-linked list.
 Not recommended for production use.

-classic[,buckets]
+-h <classic[,buckets]>

   A standard hash table.
 The hash key is the CRC32 of the object's URL modulo the size of the hash table.
 Each table entry points to a list of elements which share the same hash key.
 The buckets parameter specifies the number of entries in the hash table.
 The default is 16383.

 Storage Types